mattermost/docs/source/preferences/manage-advanced-options.rst

 Performance debugging
 ---------------------

-You can disable key Mattermost features temporarily to help isolate issues while debugging Mattermost, if your system admin :ref:`enables your ability to do so <configure/environment-configuration-settings:dev enableclientdebugging>`.
+You can disable key Mattermost features temporarily to help isolate issues while debugging Mattermost, if your system admin :ref:`enables your ability to do so <configure/environment-configuration-settings:enable client debugging>`.
 We don't recommend leaving these settings enabled for an extended period of time as they can negatively impact your user experience.

 .. tab:: Web/Desktop